nus-gdg/DarknessDescends/Docs/SoundsMusic.md

 Both the SoundController and MusicController also support muting them, as well as an image to display depending on this status.
 This mute status is also saved in a player pref to persist across sessions.
 This is currently not utilized within the game.

+Prefabs of both SoundController and MusicController objects (to be placed within the scenes) are available within Scene1.

 # SoundController

 The SoundController has a list of attributes, each of them referring to a sound that should be played.
 These are meant to be assigned within the Unity editor.
 Then, to play these sounds, call `SoundController.theController.playSound(SoundController.theController.sound)`.
 This would play `sound` immediately from the SoundController's Audio Source.